• Home

 Rutabagas have a thin wax coating that needs to be peeled off.
 This is not like a carrot where you can either peel or not-peel the veggie.
 You’ll feel the wax coating and it is pretty obvious that it needs to be removed.

-I started off by cutting off the bottom where the roots were connected to give me an exposed and raw section.
-Once that is exposed you can easily start peeling with a vegetable peeler.
-The skin is really thin, so this isn’t a tough job.
+Start off by cutting off the bottom where the roots were connected to give me an exposed and raw section.
+Once that is exposed you can easily remove the thin skin with a vegetable peeler.
+It isn’t a tough job.
 Be patient and get it all, though.

-Alternatively, you can also use a knife like our moms used to peel an apple – all in one sweep!
+Alternatively, use a knife like our moms used to peel an apple – all in one sweep!
 Knives are sharp and I’m a klutz so I don’t offer up that option too much.

-Once the rutabaga is fork tender, drain the water.
-Combine the little bit of cream cheese and butter.
+Step Three: Once the rutabaga is fork tender, drain the water.
+Combine a little bit of cream cheese and butter.
 Mash them with a potato masher.
 Alternatively, use a hand mixer to make them more whipped and creamy.
-I love the rustic texture so I stuck with it that way.
+I love the rustic texture so I stuck with the hand masher.

 Service with a dollop of butter and chives.
 Don’t skip the chives as they offer so much flavor.
 I tried them both ways and won’t go without.
 They are delish!